MDGrey33/pyvisionai/README.md

 ## Features

-- Extract text and images from PDF, DOCX, and PPTX files
+- Extract text and images from PDF, DOCX, PPTX, and HTML files
+- Capture interactive HTML pages as images with full rendering
 - Describe images using local (Ollama) or cloud-based (OpenAI) Vision Language Models
 - Save extracted text and image descriptions in markdown format
 - Support for both CLI and library usage